shreeramshegde/Project_Ithaca/docs/AI_Frontend_Handoff_Blueprint.md

 # 🤖 AI Frontend Handoff Blueprint: Project Ithaca

 > **ATTENTION AI AGENT (ANTIGRAVITY / GEMINI 3.1 PRO):**
-> You are reading the ultimate master blueprint for the frontend architecture of "Project Ithaca", a time-travel themed tech treasure hunt.
-This document contains the exact rules, constraints, API contracts, and edge cases dictated by the backend. **Do not make assumptions.
+> You are reading the absolute master blueprint for the frontend architecture of "Project Ithaca", a time-travel themed tech treasure hunt.
+This document contains the exact rules, constraints, API contracts, database ENUMS, validation schemas, and edge cases dictated by the backend. **Do not make assumptions.
 Follow these instructions exactly to build the React frontend.**

 ---

 ## 1. Core Architecture & Authentication
-- **The Premise:** Teams start with exactly 20.00 "years".
-Their goal is to navigate 4 islands and reach exactly 0.00 years.
+- **The Premise:** Teams start with exactly `20.00` "years".
+Their goal is to navigate 4 islands and reach exactly `0.00` years.
 Correct answers subtract years; wrong answers add penalty years.
 - **No Login System:** Teams register once at the venue via `POST /api/auth/register` (providing `team_name` and `auth_code`).
 - **JWT Storage:** The registration endpoint returns a JWT.
-You MUST store this JWT in `localStorage`.
+You MUST store this JWT securely in `localStorage` or `sessionStorage`.
 There is no login screen for returning users.
 The JWT must be attached as a Bearer token in the `Authorization` header for EVERY subsequent request.
 - **HUD Synchronization:** The UI must feature a Heads-Up Display (HUD) showing `remaining_years`, `standard_hints_left` (starts at 3), and active inventory.
 Almost every game endpoint returns updated team stats.
 You must sync the React Context/State HUD with this fresh data after every API call.

 ---